Skip to main content

 FIFA Fan Fest — Rendering courtesy Philadelphia Soccer 2026

-Philly’s top museums and cultural institutions bring American history to life — all 250 years of it — with special exhibitions featuring rare artifacts, incredible artwork, interactive installations and more.
+Many of Philly’s top museums and cultural institutions are open July Fourth, ready to bring American history to life — all 250 years of it — with special exhibitions featuring rare artifacts, incredible artwork, interactive installations and more.

 Step back in time to the nation’s founding and early years with exhibitions like The Declaration’s Journey at the Museum of the American Revolution, These Truths: The Declarations of Independence at the American Philosophical Society Museum, and Seeking Profit and Power at the Independence Seaport Museum.